-You are allowed one vehicle for OCONUS move.
+You are allowed to ship one vehicle for an OCONUS move.
 You will need to decide in advance whether to sell or store any other vehicles.

 Check the policy for flights at your location well in advance.
 Your options will vary based on availability and the country policy.